vidify/vidify.org-source/content/en/blog/archived.md

 ---
-title: "The end of Vidify...
-For now"
+title: "The End of an Open Source Journey: Archiving Vidify"
-description: "Announcement of the project development end"
+description: "Officially announcing the end of my development on Vidify, with some last words about the project and what it meant to me."
 author: "Mario Ortiz Manero"
-date: 2023-03-23
+date: 2023-04-01
 ---

 Vidify was one of my first big software engineering projects, and I invested a